hamooo90/weather_app_flutter/README.md

 [Open Web app](https://weather-flutter-a5921.web.app "Web App")

 - Open in mobile device for best performance
-- It may takes about 30 seconds run for the first time
+- It may takes about 30 seconds to run for the first time